Bulgarian Turks: Age structure

-Historical Demographics
+Historical demographics

 The exact number of Turks in Bulgaria during Ottoman rule is difficult to establish because of the millet system employed by the Ottoman authorities.
 Thus, Islam millet or Muslims included not only Turks, but all other Muslims, including, but not limited to, Muslim Bulgarians or Pomaks, Muslim Albanians, etc. and from the 1850s onwards also a large number of Muslim Muhacir, including Crimean Tatars, Circassians, Nogais, etc., expelled by the Russian Empire in the 1850s and 1860s, especially as a result of the Circassian genocide.
 Muslim Romani were counted towards Islam millet only sporadically and usually formed a category of their own.

-1831 Ottoman cencus
+1831 Ottoman census

-According to the 1831 Ottoman census, the male population in the Otttoman kazas that fall within the current borders of the Republic of Bulgaria stood at 496,744 people, including 296,769 Christians (59.7%), 181,455 Muslims (36.5%), 17,474 Romani (3.5%), 702 Jews (0.1%) and 344 Armenians (0.1%).
-The census only covered healthy men over 15 years of age, who were free from disability or otherwise free from taxation for another reason.
+According to the 1831 Ottoman census, the male population in the Ottoman kazas that fall within the current borders of the Republic of Bulgaria stood at 496,744 people, including 296,769 Christians, 181,455 Muslims, 17,474 Romani, 702 Jews and 344 Armenians.
+The census only covered healthy taxable men between 15 and 60 years of age, who were free from disability.

-1831 Ottoman census, healthy males over 15 only:

-No data about the Christian population of the kazas of Selvi (Sevlievo), Izladi (Zlatitsa), Etripolu (Etropole), Lofça (Lovech), Plevne (Pleven) and Rahova (Oryahovo).
+By using primary population records from the Danube Vilayet, Bulgarian statistician Dimitar Arkadiev has found that men aged 15–60 represented, on average, 49.5% of all males and that the coefficient that would permit calculating the entire male population is therefore 2.02.
+To compute total population, male figures are then usually doubled.
+Using this method of computation, (N=2 x (Y x 2.02)), the population of present-day Bulgaria in 1831 stood at 2,006,845 people, of whom 1,198,946 Orthodox Christians (undercounted because of the missing data), 733,078 Muslims, 70,595 Romani, 2,836 Jews and 1,390 Armenians.
+However, assuming that 20-40 % of men aged 15–60 were either infirm or untaxable for another reason, as suggested by Ottomanist Nikolai Todorov, the figures may be well undercounted and should never be assumed to be fully reliable as data.